alokvnair/ImagePicker/README.md

 License
 ========

-Copyright 2016 Nguyen Hoang Lam
+Copyright 2016 Nguyen Hoang Lam, Alok Nair

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at